Susan Ahn Cuddy: Personal life

-Later life

 In 2003, the State Assembly of California of District 28 named Cuddy the Woman of the Year in honor of her commitment to public service.
-On October 5, 2006 she received the American Courage Award from the Asian American Justice Center in Washington D.C.
+On October 5, 2006 she received the American Courage Award from the Asian American Justice Center in Washington, D.C.

 In her elder years, she remained active, speaking at Navy functions and Korean American community events, even campaigning for presidential candidate Barack Obama.
 A breast cancer survivor, she helped raise money for the cause.
 She was honored with numerous accolades by government bodies and nonprofits.
 The Los Angeles County Board of Supervisors designated a "Susan Ahn Cuddy Day".
 Supervisor Mark Ridley-Thomas, who introduced the declaration, was an especially devoted fan: "These were all firsts as an Asian American woman in a man's world...
 Anti-Asian sentiment was brazenly prevalent, but that didn't deter Susan Ahn Cuddy—she just knew what her mission was."